DeadmanXXXII/Meta/README.md

 https://www.whatsapp.com/accounts?phone=905425687550&

 2. Follow the link to the associated Facebook profile, which reveals:

 https://www.facebook.com/profile.php?id=100064758844407

+3. Use curl -I -L https://www.facebook.com/profile.php?id=100064758844407
+Under the Location header in the output grab that URL to go into ls4.py

+4. python3 ls4.py

-3. The attacker now has access to the following:
+5. The attacker now has access to the following:

 The Facebook profile name.